drgavinr/cc-by-data/army-pay/warrants/readme.md

 Includes Crown Copyright data from Public Records and TNA's catalogue, available under the [Open Government Licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

-Gavin Robinson holds database right in the files as a whole and the structure of the data.
+Gavin Robinson holds database right in the files as a whole and the structure of the data, and copyright in the documentation.
 These rights are waived under a CC-BY licence.